vsbron/course-react2023-atomic-blog/README.md

 - Built in React;
 - Faker library is used to generate fake posts;
 - Replaced the prop drilling with the Context API;
+- All the Context API are moved to a separate component;

 ## Live version